Mikerniker/cv/README.md

 # cv

-This is a practice html exercise from Angela Yu's Udemy Web Development Bootcamp
+This is a practice HTML exercise from Angela Yu's Udemy Web Development Bootcamp.